tomas-rampas/xbrl_api_client/readme.md

 #### Build and Coverage Integration

-The GitHub Actions workflow is configured so that the build job is dependent on passing tests with adequate coverage.
-This enforces code quality standards by ensuring:
+The GitHub Actions workflow is configured with a two-stage process:

+1. First, the project is built to ensure code compiles successfully
+2. Then, tests are run with coverage analysis to verify that:
-1. All tests pass
+   - All tests pass
-2. Code coverage meets or exceeds the 80% threshold
+   - Code coverage meets or exceeds the 80% threshold

-3. Only then does the build proceed
+This enforces code quality standards by making test coverage a required step in the CI pipeline after a successful build.

 #### Running Coverage Checks Locally